4 killed, 1 hurt in 'ambush' shooting at house party near LA

 The man who survived admitted being a member of a street gang in another city and investigators are trying to determine if the shooting was gang related, CBS2 said.

-Inglewood is a city of about 100,000 people 10 miles (16 km) southeast of downtown Los Angeles.
+Inglewood is a city of about 100,000 people 10 miles (16 km) southwest of downtown Los Angeles.
 It’s home to SoFi Stadium, where the Super Bowl will be played next month.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.